sebastianpw/sage/public/docs/SAGE.md

 - SAGE can use services like **Pollinations** or **Freepik**, as well as virtual notebooks.
 - Make sure to add your **(free) API keys** under:
   `Dashboard > 🔑 API Tokens`
 - Check: `Dashboard > Tools > Notebooks`.
-Make sure tonALWAYS manually stop notebooks in your kaggle account "View active events" to only use GPU hours when you are really generating images
+Make sure to ALWAYS manually stop notebooks in your kaggle account "View active events" on kaggle.com (after a complete image generation session with multiple image generations) to only use GPU hours when you are really generating images

 ## 3. Genframe Settings
 - SAGE scheduler depends on **correct genframe settings** to work with any image service.